-Easter is close – that’s why I decided to make some Easter themed cookies today.
-Well, it depends on the decorations you use – the cookies are actually good all year round.
-Easter, Valentines, Mother’s Day, Christmas – one heart shaped cookie for all occasions ;)
+Easter is close.
+That’s why I decided to make some Easter themed cookies today.
+Well, it depends on the decorations you use, to be honest.
+You can bake these cookies all year round if you want.
+The heart shape works for many celebrations – Easter, Valentine’s Day, Mother’s Day, Christmas…

-The cookie cutter and silicone mold for the chocolate normally comes in a set (check here*), but you can do this kind of cookies with stuff you have at home too.
-Grab your favorite cookie cutter, bake the cookies and then use melted chocolate to draw little bunnies on top if you don’t have a matching mold.
-It’s a bit more work, but I bet the result will look really nice!
+The cookie cutter and the silicone mold for the chocolate we used comes in a set (check here*), but you can do this kind of cookies with stuff you have at home too.
+Simply grab your favorite cookie cutter, bake the cookies, and then use melted chocolate to draw little bunnies on top if you don’t have a matching mold.
+It’s a bit more work, but I bet the result will look equally cute!

 INGREDIENTS / ZUTATEN